Ahmad-Albaige/Centralized-Windows-Security-Log-Analysis-with-Splunk/readme.md

 **Centralized Windows Event Log Analysis with Splunk**

+This is a beginner, self-directed SOC lab focused on understanding SIEM fundamentals, log centralization, and authentication event analysis using Splunk.

-This example will show how Windows Security logs can be collected, centralized, and analyzed with Splunk.
+This project demonstrates how Windows Security events are collected, centralized, and analyzed in a SIEM, mirroring entry-level SOC workflows.

 It was to grasp how alerts are passed from an endpoint to a SIEM, and how events for authentication can be queried after being centralized.